1923 Pittsburgh Panthers football team: Washington & Jefferson

 In 1923 in Pittsburgh, "there is no game that commands more attention than that between the Panthers and the Presidents...the old rivalry is always there, and the meetings between them stir up enthusiasm that is not matched by any other contest on the western Pennsylvania program."
-Adding to the drama, was the fact that, John Heisman was the new coach of the Presidents.
+Adding to the drama, was that John Heisman was the new coach of the Presidents.
 Since the 1895 confrontation between Georgia, coached by Warner, and Auburn, led by Heisman, which was won by Auburn, Heisman has been unable to duplicate the feat with his Georgia Tech or University of Pennsylvania elevens against the Panthers.
 Coach Warner hoped to keep the streak intact.
 Washington & Jefferson was 5–0–1 on the season with a tie against the "Jock" Sutherland Lafayette eleven their only blemish.
 The President's line was anchored by All-America tackle Chet Widerquist.
 "Heisman admitted that his team was in splendid condition."

 To bolster the line play for the game with W. & J., coach Warner enlisted the aid of Grove City assistant coach Charles Bowser.
 The Haskell Indian team had a stopover in Pittsburgh on Tuesday on their way to New York City and engaged in a beneficial forty minute scrimmage with the Panthers.
 "The men will enter the game on Saturday in better physical condition than they have known for some time, and, regardless of the outcome, it is certain that W. & J. will know she has been through a hard game when it is all over."

 Chester L. Smith of The Gazette Times reported: "The long, bitter trail, leading down into the valley of defeat, which the Panther has followed through the autumn, took a turn upward in an hour of tense football at Forbes Field yesterday, when a Pitt team – the reincarnation of Pitt teams of yore – swept Washington & Jefferson down into the depths of a heart-breaking 13-to-6 whipping."

 The scoreless first period ended with Pitt in possession on their own 33-yard line.
 On the second play after the break, "(Andy) Gustafson hit the left side of the W. & J. line, got loose and with superb interference, ran 55 yards to the W. & J. 5-yard line."
 The Presidents held on downs and took over possession on their 4-yard line.
 W. & J. punted and the Pitt offense ended up on the Presidents 12-yard line.
 The W. & J. defense held and Pitt end Milo Gwosden kicked an 18 yard field goal and Pitt led 3 to 0.
 After an exchange of possessions Pitt was forced to punt and W. & J. back Niehaus blocked the kick and scooped it up and raced 40 yards for the touchdown.
 The point after attempt was blocked by Lloyd Jordan.
 Halftime score: W. & J. 6 to Pitt 3.